 3. Lackluster class listings

-Your class title and description are your most powerful tools for showing a prospective parent or learner why they absolutely, without a doubt will love taking your class.
+Your class title and description are your most powerful tools for showing prospective parents or learners why they absolutely, without a doubt will love taking your class.
 An excellent class listing of course contains all the elements needed for approval, but it should also tell your audience exactly what problem you’re going to solve for them or need you’re going to fill.

 What’s more – your class listings are essential for succeeding at Search Engine Optimization (SEO).
 The language you use in your title and descriptions can help your ideal audience find you on the web and in the Outschool class search feature.
 Learn more about SEO in this guide, then find out why using specific keywords in your listings can drive increased enrollments.